-arachidonic acid (AA) metabolites (Roman, 2002).
-For years, AA was thought to be solely metabolized by cyclo-oxygenase (COX) and lipoxygenase (LOX) enzymes via conversion of AA into prostaglandins and leukotrienes (LTs), respectively (Chandrasekharan et al., 2016).
-In the heart, discovery of a novel branch of AA metabolism through P450 enzymes led to special focus on the role of their biologically active metabolites in multiple heart diseases (Westphal et al., 2015).
+One of the mechanisms involved in the regulation of cardiac hypertrophy is cytochrome P450 (CYP) enzymes and their associated arachidonic acid (AA) metabolites (Roman, 2002).
+For years, AA was thought to be solely metabolized by cyclooxygenase (COX) and lipoxygenase (LOX) enzymes via converting AA into prostaglandins (PGs) and leukotrienes (LTs), respectively (Chandrasekharan et al., 2016).
+In the heart, discovery of a novel branch of AA metabolism through CYP enzymes led to special focus on the role of its biologically active metabolites in multiple heart diseases (Westphal et al., 2015).